Shalimar the Clown

 Shalimar the Clown is a 2005 novel by Salman Rushdie.
 The novel took Rushdie four years to write, and was initially published on 6 September 2005 by Jonathan Cape.
-Shalimar the Clown derives its name from Shalimar Gardens, in the vicinity of Srinagar.
-Srinagar is one of several Mughal Gardens, which were laid out in several parts of undivided India when the Mughals reigned over the subcontinent.
+Shalimar the Clown derives its name from Shalimar Garden, in the vicinity of Srinagar.
+Shalimar is one of several Mughal Gardens, which were laid out in several parts of undivided India when the Mughals reigned over the subcontinent.
 Shalimar is also the name of one of the characters featured in the novel.
 Shalimar the Clown won the 2005 Vodafone Crossword Book Award and was one of the finalists for the 2005 Whitbread Book Awards.

 Setting

 The novel is based partly in a small town in the region of Kashmir.
 The town itself is imaginary, but it is located in an accurate geographic location not far from Srinagar.

 The title refers to a character in the story, a Kashmiri villager named Shalimar, who performs a tightrope act for the amusement of the other villagers.